woai3c/Front-end-articles/en-articles/monitor-sdk.md

 ## Collect Performance Data

+Monitoring performance is crucial for providing users with a smooth, responsive experience.
+Slow websites lead to higher bounce rates and reduced conversions.
+By collecting performance metrics, you can identify bottlenecks, optimize critical rendering paths, and improve overall user satisfaction.

-The Chrome developer team has proposed a series of metrics to monitor page performance:
+The Chrome developer team has proposed a series of metrics to monitor page performance, each measuring a different aspect of the user experience:

 * **FP (First Paint)** - Time from when the page starts loading until the first pixel is painted on the screen (essentially the white screen time)
 * **FCP (First Contentful Paint)** - Time from page load start until any part of page content is rendered